Shopsy's

 Shopsy's is a Jewish delicatessen restaurant chain in the Greater Toronto Area and a brand name owned by Maple Leaf Foods for a line of meat products.
+Originally a deli in the former Toronto Jewish area on Spadina Avenue from 1921 to 1983, it moved to Toronto's entertainment and business districts on Yonge and Front Streets in 1983.
+In the late 1940s, the business expanded into the production of deli meat products for both the home and business markets.
+Today, the main Deli is located at Toronto's Sheraton Centre and Maple Leaf Foods continue to sell Shopsy's branded hot dogs.

 History

-In 1921, the husband-and-wife team of Harry Shopsowitz and Jenny Shopsowitz opened an 18-seat ice cream parlour at 295 Spadina Avenue at Dundas Street West in Toronto.
+In 1921, the husband-and-wife team of Harry and Jenny Shopsowitz opened an 18-seat ice cream parlour at 295 Spadina Avenue at Dundas Street West in Toronto.
 It became Shopsowitz Delicatessen and by the mid-1940s was selling products under the Shopsy's brand name.

-Harry died in October 1945 and the business was passed along to his sons, Sam Shopsowitz and Izzy Shopsowitz.
+Harry died in October 1945 and the business was passed along to his sons, Sam and Izzy Shopsowitz.
 They led its growth into a Toronto institution, renaming the business Shopsy's.
 Future Toronto Maple Leafs owner Harold Ballard is said to have been the person who encouraged Sam to open a meat-processing plant.
 By 1947, Sam was being billed as "the corned beef king" in advertisements.

-Izzy sold his share of the business to Sam in 1969 and Lever Brothers (part of Unilever) bought the company in December 1971.
-Sam suffered a stroke in 1982 and died in September 1984 at age 63.
-After 62 years on Spadina, the restaurant moved to Yonge Street at Front Street in March 1983.
-Izzy died in April 1994 at age 71 after having a heart attack while in the Shopsy's restaurant.
-He had rejoined the business after the sale to Unilever.
+Izzy sold his share of the business to Sam in 1969.
+Then, Lever Brothers (part of Unilever) bought the company in 1971 and Sam remained president of the company until 1977.
+While visiting New York City in 1982, Sam suffered a stroke from which he never fully recovered.
+He died in Toronto on September 13, 1984 at age 65.
+Izzy had rejoined the business after the sale to Unilever.
+He died on April 22, 1994 at age 71 after having a heart attack while greeting customers in the Shopsy's restaurant on Yonge Street.

+After 62 years on Spadina, the restaurant moved to Yonge Street at Front Street in late March 1983.
 The Front Street location has been described as a "landmark for more than 25 years."
+In 2008, the lease at Yonge and Front was not renewed by the landlord and Shopsy's closed.
+It moved to the Sheraton Centre on Queen Street West, where it is located to this day.
+Previous locations also include Markham, Ontario, Toronto Island, and a Shopsy's Express Kiosk at the Rogers Centre.

 In 1992, Unilever sold the manufacturing division to Maple Leaf Foods.
 The restaurant business—Shopsy's Hospitality Incorporated—was managed by A&W for a period in the 1990s, and then bought in 1996 by a group headed by Lewis Allen.
 He was CEO until leaving in 2003.
-As of 2005, Shopsy's Hospitality was owned by Dynamic Funds.
+In 2004, Shopsy's Hospitality was owned by Dynamic Funds.

 In 2006, Irish Embassy Hospitality Group bought Shopsy's restaurant.
-Shopy's Deli corporate offices are located at 51 Yonge Street (and Wellington Street East), just north of Irish Embassy Pub & Grill.
+Shopsy's Deli corporate offices are located at 51 Yonge Street (and Wellington Street East), just north of Irish Embassy Pub & Grill.